tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

 if possible.
 This currently updates or replaces `tf.Shape` ops of replicated arguments, either tensors or resources.

+The primary benefit of the pass is to hoist `num_replicas` `_TPUCompile`s into a single `_TPUCompile`.

+This pass assumes that when a `tf.Shape` directly inputs from `replicate` params, then it is the same shape across replicas.

 For example, the following

 ```mlir